Edwin Rees

 Edwin James Rees (1899 – after 1925) was a Welsh professional footballer who played as an inside right in the Football League for Charlton Athletic and Bradford City.

 Career

 Born in Llanelly, Rees spent his early career with Ton Pentre and Charlton Athletic.
 He joined Bradford City in May 1925, making 2 league appearances for the club, before being released in 1926.

+Personal life

+Rees is the grandfather of dual-code rugby international Maurice Richards, who represented Wales in both rugby union and rugby league.